blsnwbrdr/tipjar-react-app/README.md

 - `build` - Build application.
 - `branch-clean-up` - After running `git fetch -p` to clean outdated remote branches, use this script to delete those branches locally.
+- `sass-watch` - Starts the automated Gulp script that compiles Sass changes.
 - `start` - Start application.
 - `test` - Test application.

 ## Built With

+- [Gulp](https://gulpjs.com) - A toolkit to automate & enhance your workflow
 - [React](https://reactjs.org) - A JavaScript library for building user interfaces
 - [Sass](https://sass-lang.com) - Sass is the most mature, stable, and powerful professional grade CSS extension language in the world.
-- [Gulp](https://gulpjs.com) - A toolkit to automate & enhance your workflow

 ## Authors